Fire Department-Ambulance

 Number of Emergency Medical Service (Ambulance) Calls

 Summary: The number of ambulance calls increased 27% between 2020 and 2022 to over 4,100 calls.
-This dropped to 3,290 in 2023 which is closer to levels seen in 2020.
+This dipped slightly to 4,056 in 2023.
 Very few communities in Minnesota have an ambulance service as part of their fire department.
 Red Wing has prioritized this service so residents have quality care, fast response times, and don’t have to rely on private companies for emergency medical services.

 Details: An Emergency Medical Service call is any ambulance request.
 Read more here about the needs and issues around EMS and ambulance services statewide.